Journal for the History of Analytical Philosophy

-The Journal for the History of Analytical Philosophy (JHAP) is a peer-reviewed platinum standard open access academic journal.
+The Journal for the History of Analytical Philosophy is a peer-reviewed open access academic journal.
 It publishes research articles on the history of analytic philosophy.
-It is published by McMaster University Library Press.
+It is published by McMaster University Library Press and was established in 2011.
 The editor-in-chief is Marcus Rossberg (University of Connecticut).
-JHAP published its first volume in 2011.
 The journal is indexed by The Philosophers' Index, PhilPapers, and Scopus.